Comments:

 Hello:

 I have just discovered your site, which is absolutely amazing!
-It will
+It

-background/historical narrative/maps/photos to provide flavor and
+deal of background/historical narrative/maps/photos to provide

-"user friendly" presentation.
+attractive and "user friendly" presentation.

 11 May